nliautaud/pico-content-editor/README.md

 ## Authentification

-To restrict edition to authentified users, install the [PicoUsers] plugin.
+To restrict edition to authentified users, install the [PicoUsers] plugin and give the `PicoContentEditor/save` right to a user or group.

-If PicoUsers is detected, saving pages will be restricted to the user or group with the `PicoContentEditor/save` right.
+If PicoUsers is detected, saving pages will be automatically restricted to authorized users.
 For example :

 ```php
 $config['users'] = array(